metehanyurtoglu/MicroserviceExample/README.md

 - **Distributed Cache**: Uses Redis as a distributed cache over basketdb.
 - **Design Patterns**: Implements Proxy, Decorator, and Cache-aside patterns.

+### Discount.gRPC
+The `Discount.gRPC` service is responsible for managing discounts.
+It leverages the .NET 8 framework and follows the N-Layer Architecture.
+The service is containerized using Docker and can be orchestrated with Docker Compose.

+#### Key Features:
+- **ASP.NET gRPC Service Application**: Ensures highly performant inter-service gRPC communication between Discount and Basket microservices.
+- **gRPC Communications and Proto Files**: Handles CRUD operations through gRPC by defining Protobuf messages.
+- **SQLite Database Connection**: Establishes a connection to an SQLite database, containerized for ease of deployment.
+- **Entity Framework Core ORM**: Utilizes the SQLite Data Provider and migrations for simplified data access and high performance.
+- **N-Layer Architecture Implementation**: Follows the N-Layer architecture for a well-structured and maintainable codebase.
+- **Containerization with Docker Compose**: The Discount microservice, along with its SQLite database, can be orchestrated using Docker Compose.
+- **JSON Transcoding and Swagger Support**: Supports HTTP calls with JSON transcoding and utilizes the Swashbuckle library to provide Swagger documentation, enabling both gRPC and HTTP API calls.

 ## Getting Started

 ### Prerequisites